-Authority for the purchase of up to 3,000,000 own ordinary shares for cancellation was granted at the 2014 Annual General Meeting and this authority expires on 24 April 2015.
+Authority for the purchase of up to 3,000,000 own ordinary shares for cancellation was granted at the 2015 Annual General Meeting and this authority expires on 22 April 2016.
 The directors consider it appropriate to seek further authority from the shareholders at the forthcoming Annual General Meeting for the Company to purchase its own shares.
-Resolution 9 which will be proposed as a special resolution, will seek the necessary authority to enable the Company to purchase for cancellation ordinary shares in the market for a period of 12 months from the date of the meeting, upon the terms set out in the resolution, up to a maximum number of 3,000,000 ordinary shares representing approximately 15% of the issued ordinary share capital at the date of the notice convening the Annual General Meeting.
+Resolution 9, which will be proposed as a special resolution, will seek the necessary authority to enable the Company to purchase for cancellation ordinary shares in the market for a period of up to 12 months from the date of the meeting, upon the terms set out in the resolution, up to a maximum number of 3,000,000 ordinary shares representing approximately 15% of the issued ordinary share capital at the date of the notice convening the Annual General Meeting.

-EES Trustees International Limited holds shares as trustee in connection with the Company's long-term incentive arrangements for the benefit of the Group's employees.
-The trustee has agreed to waive all dividends and not to exercise voting rights in respect of shares representing 3.2% of the issued share capital.
+EES Trustees International Limited holds shares as trustee in connection with the Company's long-term incentive arrangements for the benefit of the Group's employees; at 25 February 2016 it held 504,816 shares.
+The trustee has agreed to waive all dividends and not to exercise voting rights in respect of shares representing 2.5% of the issued share capital.

-Information about the Company's share capital is given in note 25 to the accounts on page 62.
+Information about the Company's share capital is given in note 25 to the accounts on page 60 and 61.